zuzuc/task-manager/README.md

 - Dynamic Priority Styling: Visual distinction of task priorities via color-coded labels.

 The app is state-managed and persists data using localStorage.
 It's lightweight, interactive, and great for personal productivity!

+## How to initialize the database
+The database can be initialized by running the following command: `rm database.db && touch database.db && node create.db.mjs && node seeding.db.mjs`